apache/logging-log4j2/src/site/markdown/manual/cloud.md

-All the solutions discussed on this page are predicated with the idea that log files cannot permanently reside on the file system and that all log events should be routed to one or more log analysis tools that will be used for reporting and alreting.
+All the solutions discussed on this page are predicated with the idea that log files cannot permanently reside on the file system and that all log events should be routed to one or more log analysis tools that will be used for reporting and alerting.
 There are many ways to forward and collect events to be sent to the log analysis tools.

 Note that any approach that bypasses Docker's logging drivers requires Log4j's